Bay of Biscay

+Etymology

+The Bay of Biscay is known in Spain as the Gulf of Biscay (Golfo de Vizcaya; Bizkaiko Golkoa).
+In France, it is called the Gulf of Gascony (Golfe de Gascogne [ɡɔl.f(ə) də ɡas.kɔɲ]; Golf de Gasconha; Pleg-mor Gwaskogn; Gaskoiniako Golkoa).
+In Latin, the bay was known as Sinus Cantabrorum (Cantabrian Gulf); the name Cantabrian Sea is still used locally for the southern area of the Bay of Biscay that washes over the northern coast of Spain (Cantabria).
+The English name comes from Biscay on the northern Spanish coast, probably standing for the western Basque districts (Biscay up to the early 19th century).

 Geography

 Parts of the continental shelf extend far into the bay, resulting in fairly shallow waters in many areas and thus the rough seas for which the region is known.
-Large storms occur in the bay, especially during the winter months.
+Heavy storms occur in the bay, especially during the winter months.
 The Bay of Biscay is home to some of the Atlantic Ocean's fiercest weather; abnormally high waves occur there.
 Up until recent years it was a regular occurrence for merchant vessels to founder in Biscay storms.

 Extent

 The International Hydrographic Organization defines the limits of the Bay of Biscay as "a line joining Cap Ortegal (43°46′N 7°52′W) to Penmarch Point (47°48′N 4°22′W)".

 The southernmost portion is the Cantabrian Sea.

 Rivers

-The main rivers that empty into the Bay of Biscay are Loire, Charente, Garonne, Dordogne, Adour, Nivelle, Bidasoa, Oiartzun, Urumea, Oria, Urola, Deba, Artibai, Lea, Oka, Nervión, Agüera, Asón, Miera, Pas, Saja, Nansa, Deva, Sella, Nalón, Navia, Esva, Eo, Landro and Sor.
+The main rivers that empty into the Bay of Biscay are Odet, Aven, Laïta, Scorff, Blavet, Vilaine, Loire, Lay, Sèvre Niortaise, Charente, Seudre, Garonne, Dordogne, Eyre, Adour, Nivelle, Untxin, Bidasoa, Oiartzun, Urumea, Oria, Urola, Deba, Artibai, Lea, Oka, Nervión, Agüera, Asón, Miera, Pas, Saja, Nansa, Deva, Sella, Nalón, Navia, Esva, Eo, Landro and Sor.